graicovich/graicovich/README.md

 Technical Account Manager | Aspiring Cybersecurity Professional | Hands-on Projects & Security Fundamentals

 ### About Me
-I’m Luca Raicovich, a Technical Account Manager focused on cybersecurity and building security programs that are both practical and effective.
+I’m Luca Raicovich, a Technical Account Manager currently building my foundation in cybersecurity through hands-on training, projects, and an externship experience.

-My work sits between strategy and execution — helping translate security goals into real, defensible systems.
-I spend most of my time thinking about threat modeling, incident response, and how to reduce risk in ways that actually hold up in production environments.
+My focus is on understanding how real-world systems are attacked and how to build practical defenses in response.
+I’ve been developing skills in areas like threat modeling, incident response, and core defensive concepts through structured learning and applied labs.

-I’m currently deepening my experience in SOC operations and defensive architecture, with a focus on building scalable, resilient security capabilities.
+During my externship, I worked on implementing email and domain security controls, improving input validation, and supporting client-facing security recommendations, giving me exposure to how these concepts are applied in real environments.

-Interested in collaborating on security, risk reduction, or resilience-focused initiatives.
+Coming from a client-facing technical role, I’m especially interested in bridging the gap between security strategy and implementation.
+I’m continuing to build my skills and looking for opportunities to contribute, learn, and grow in cybersecurity.

 ### Externship - SuperNova MGU